Viseu is a city in central Portugal, located in the historical province of

 Over the centuries, the Parish Church of Guardão has undergone

-structural changes, yet its medieval character remains evident.
-The
+changes, yet its medieval character remains evident.
+The triangular

-triangular finish of the bell tower, topped with a cross pattée,
+finish of the bell tower, topped with a cross pattée, adds symbolic

-maintaining medieval heritage in Viseu, where such monuments connect
+heritage in Viseu, where such monuments connect present-day

 -